 To Abraham, God revealed Himself to be absolutely holy, unable to tolerate sin (Sodom and Gomorrah, Genesis 18:20, Genesis 19:24).
 But He also demonstrated His willingness to show mercy (Genesis 18:16-33).
-He made covenant promises to Abraham (Genesis 12:1-3) and went on to fulfill these promises.
-But in the role of Divine Judge and Executioner, God is still beyond our ability to identify with.
+He made covenant promises to Abraham (Genesis 12:1-3) and went on to fulfill many of them before the end of the Old Testament.
+But in the roles of Divine Judge/Executioner and Divine Promise-Keeper, God was still beyond our ability to relate.

 When God led the Israelites out of Egypt, He proved Himself to be the Divine Deliverer and Provider (Exodus 6:1-9, Exodus 16:4).
-He taught them His Law and disciplined them when they went astray, becoming their Divine Father — finally something we can relate to.
-But even a father is a somewhat distant relationship, lacking the peer element necessary for true friendship.
+He taught them His Law and disciplined them when they went astray, becoming their Divine Father … finally something we could relate to!
+But even a father was a somewhat distant relationship, lacking the peer element necessary for true friendship.

 So God became man … and thus Jesus became God Among Us (Matthew 1:23).
-Then we could relate to Him as a fellow human and friend.
-And we also realized that He could identify with us since He experienced — not just observed — what it means to be human (Hebrews 4:15).
+Then we could relate to Him as a fellow human and as a friend.
+And we realized that He could identify with us since Jesus experienced — not just observed — what it means to be human (Hebrews 4:15).
 Then He went on to model perfect submission to God and to teach us the sacrificial nature of true love (Hebrews 10:10-14).
-In Christ we could actually relate to God!
+In Christ we could finally relate to God!

 But even relating as peers (however unequal we may be) is nothing compared to the complete intimacy shared by the Trinity for eternity.

-And perhaps we should have anticipated a Divine Mental Visitor: We humans frequently rail in our heads, complaining about injustices and our circumstances.
-But what is the point of yelling in an empty room?
-Of course there is someone listening … now we can hear that Someone speak.
+And perhaps we should have anticipated a Divine Visitor in our minds: We humans frequently rail in our heads, complaining about injustices and our circumstances.
+But what’s the point of yelling in an empty room?
+Of course there’s someone listening … now we can hear that “Someone” speak back.

 In the last year I’ve come to think of the Holy Spirit as my “not-so-imaginary friend”.

 Children sometimes invent imaginary friends for companionship.
 They may have conversations — and even arguments — with their imaginary friend but they can never learn from them.
-Ultimately they’re just talking to themselves.
+Ultimately the kids are just talking to themselves.